emrusz/emrusz/_pages/about.md

 ### Let's talk! 📬

 Please to get in touch with me if you want to discuss my work or other interests.
-I'm also a live production, backpacking, and locksport, nerd!
+I'm also a live production, backpacking, and locksport nerd!

 💻 🔓 🎹 ⌨️ 🏕️ 🤿